Introduction to Concept:

 The idea is that when we have a cue, we usually will follow a certain routine that leads to a reward and if this cue occurs enough times it becomes a habit and is very difficult to break.
 Many habits have no particular reward but are still hard to break.
 Think about things Americans do not eat (cartilage, fat, and animal skin) that are good for you and if you do not eat these things, think about how gross it feels to try eating them.

-The habit formation model is especially interesting for the Christian who wishes to use spiritual disciplines, start performing some virtue, or to overcome some particular sin.
+Duhigg’s model of habit formation is especially interesting Christians who wish to use spiritual disciplines, obtain some virtue, or overcome some particular sin.

 Personal Case Study